Eigelsteintorburg

 Nearby Attractions

-2. Museum Ludwig: Located close by, this museum features an extensive collection of modern art, including works by Picasso and Warhol, providing a contemporary contrast to the historic surroundings.
+2. Museum Ludwig: Located just a short walk away, this museum houses an extensive collection of modern art, including works by Picasso and Warhol.

 Insider Tips